lockwo/quantum_computation/README.md

   - Swap Test in Cirq

-  - Simple Quantum Error Correction in Cirq (Not Uploaded Yet)
+  - Simple Quantum Error Correction in Cirq

   - Quantum Simulator from Scratch (Not Uploaded Yet)